Alisa Valdes: Film career

 Before its publication in 2003, the film rights to The Dirty Girls Social Club were optioned by Columbia Pictures with Jennifer Lopez and Laura Ziskin as producers, but the option expired without going into production.
 The Lifetime Television network then began to develop the book as a television series.
 The project did not progress beyond development.
 Valdes next partnered with Nely Galán's Cienfuegos Films company, to make an independent film based upon the novel, with Valdes, Galán and Debra Martin Chase as executive producers and Valdes as creator and screenwriter, but the deal never came to pass.

 Ann Lopez, ex-wife of comedian George Lopez, optioned The Dirty Girls Social Club in 2009.
 NBC was developing the novel with Lopez and her company Encanto Productions for the 2011-2012 television season.
 In December 2010, Valdes publicly accused Ann Lopez and screenplay writer Luisa Leschin of racism and homophobia after reading a draft of their proposed pilot script.
 She later retracted some of her statements about Lopez and Leschin, while maintaining her displeasure with the script.
 NBC ultimately did not order a pilot of The Dirty Girls Social Club.

-Valdes formed her own production company, Valdes Entertainment Enterprises VeeFilms.com is for sale, in 2013 to develop The Dirty Girls Social Club for film.
+Valdes formed her own production company, Valdes Entertainment Enterprises, in 2013 to develop The Dirty Girls Social Club for film.
 Valdes teamed up with television producers MarVista Entertainment to help produce the film.